Seabird: Breeding and colonies

 Many seabirds show remarkable site fidelity, returning to the same burrow, nest or site for many years, and they will defend that site from rivals with great vigour.
 This increases breeding success, provides a place for returning mates to reunite, and reduces the costs of prospecting for a new site.
 Young adults breeding for the first time usually return to their natal colony, and often nest close to where they hatched.
 This tendency, known as philopatry, is so strong that a study of Laysan albatrosses found that the average distance between hatching site and the site where a bird established its own territory was 22 m; another study, this time on Cory's shearwaters nesting near Corsica, found that of nine out of 61 male chicks that returned to breed at their natal colony bred in the burrow they were raised in, and two actually bred with their own mother.

 Colonies are usually situated on islands, cliffs or headlands, which land mammals have difficulty accessing.
 This is thought to provide protection to seabirds, which are often very clumsy on land.
-Coloniality often arises in types of bird that do not defend feeding territories (such as swifts, which have a very variable prey source); this may be a reason why it arises more frequently in seabirds.
+Coloniality often arises in types of birds that do not defend feeding territories (such as swifts, which have a very variable prey source); this may be a reason why it arises more frequently in seabirds.
 There are other possible advantages: colonies may act as information centres, where seabirds returning to the sea to forage can find out where prey is by studying returning individuals of the same species.
 There are disadvantages to colonial life, particularly the spread of disease.
 Colonies also attract the attention of predators, principally other birds, and many species attend their colonies nocturnally to avoid predation.
 Birds from different colonies often forage in different areas to avoid competition.